President of Oxbow

 In 2003, Mr. Koch led Oxbow through a series of acquisitions, including Applied Industrial Materials Corporation ("AIMCOR"), SSM Coal BV, Great Lakes Carbon LLC and the International Commodities Export Corporation ("ICEC").
 Under his guidance, Oxbow Carbon LLC is consistently ranked as one of the top 500 privately held companies in the United States by Forbes Magazine.

 Ranked as one of the 25 most generous individuals in the United States by The Journal of Philanthropy in 2011, Mr. Koch may be best remembered for his mission to help less fortunate children receive a high-level education.
 Mr. Koch's dream began as a child when he learned that a local Quanah businessman had financed his father's college education at MIT.
 Over the years, Mr. Koch has contributed money, time, and energy to help individuals, teachers and classrooms get the support they have needed.
-He has donated musical instruments and tutoring help to disadvantaged children in Palm Beach County, and computers and software for children with learning disabilities, funded science programs around the world, and opens his home to hundreds of art students annually, giving them access to his unparalleled art collection.
+He has donated musical instruments and tutoring help to disadvantaged children in Palm Beach County, and computers and software for children with learning disabilities, and funded science programs around the world.

 With a donation of $60 million to start Oxbridge Academy, a private high school in West Palm Beach, Mr. Koch's greatest satisfaction was seeing the doors open in 2011.
 Nearly 80 percent of the students at Oxbridge receive some form of financial assistance.